Sindoraii/react-image-carousel/README.md

 ## About project
 There is a simple image carousel.
-It was created by Next.js.
+It was created via Next.js.
 The carouselcan be used for showing limited number of images.

 Image carousel has the next functional: